LEAP-Systems/spatial-codec/README.md

 ```
 python spatial_encoder.py 4 32
 ```
 Once the script completes it will generate a `plotly` figure using your native browser.
 The initial frame will show a superposition of spatial bit mapping for all generated frames.
 Using the slider you can view a specific frames spatial mapping.
 Each point represents a bit that is has a `state=True`.
 The connecting lines follow the sequence in which the 1D bitarray constructs the 3D spatial bit map.
-By default each frame starts at point `(0,0,0)` and terminates at `(0,0,dim-1)` where `dim` is the user specified matrix dimension.
+By default mapping of the MSB of the bitarray is at `(0,0,0)` with the corresponding LSB at `(0,0,dim-1)` where `dim` is the user specified matrix dimension.

 ## License